alallier/reload/README.md

 How does it work?
 -----------------

 It's actually stupidly simple.
-We leverage `supervisor` to restart the server if file changes.
+We leverage `supervisor` to restart the server if any file changes.
 The client side keeps a websocket open, once the websocket closes, the client sets a timeout to reload in approximately 300 ms. Simple huh?

 API